SAP-samples/teched2023-DT260/exercises/ex2/README.md

 4. Select both RFBILA00 and RFDEPL00 report and click on Run Selected.
 <br>![](/exercises/ex2/images/Evaluation/image-3.png)

+>The evaluation is triggered in the background.
+The status is changed to in-progress.

 5. Click on refresh until the evaluation status changed to completed (green flag)
 <br>![](/exercises/ex2/images/Evaluation/image-4.png)

 ### Exercise 2.6.2 Check evaluation results

+>The overview tab shows extraction status of both systems.
+Only when both are completed evaluation can be performed.
+It displays evaluation execution details.
 1. Check Overview tab.
 <br>![](/exercises/ex2/images/Evaluation/image-5.png)

+>Worklist Items tab displays evaluation count for each workitem categorised in different parameters.
 2. Click on Worklist Items.
 <br>![](/exercises/ex2/images/Evaluation/image-6.png)

+>Result tab displays entire evaluated data categorised in different parameters.
+Actual evaluated data can be checked.
 3. Click on Result tab.
 Click on Equal>Data.
 <br>![](/exercises/ex2/images/Evaluation/image-7.png)

 4. Check the evaluation results
 <br>![](/exercises/ex2/images/Evaluation/image-8.png)

+>Similarly, you can check results for RFDEPL00 report by double click on the report.

 ### Exercise 2.6.3 Sign off
+The sign-off status is provided in the tool, for user to indicate if the results of evaluation are good enough for actual sign-off of the validation.

 1. Click on Sign Off>Approve from the menu bar.
 <br>![](/exercises/ex2/images/Evaluation/image-9.png)